 1995 – 2000

-The developers have removed the double ring, leaving only one as a border around the edge of the blue circle.
+The developers have removed the double ring, leaving only one as the border around the blue circle.
 They raised the griffin with the crown up.
-In addition, the designers have removed one lettering, keeping the word “SAAB.”
+In addition, the designers have removed one letter from the word “SAAB,” keeping the word “SAAB.”

 2000 – 2012

-As a result of the departure from General Motors, the brand has corrected the logo.
-The edging strip was changed (there were two of them), and the color palette (it received a gradient with highlights).
-The authors also changed the color of the rings from white to silver.
+Following its departure from General Motors, the brand has updated its logo.
+The edging strip was changed (there were two of them), and the color palette was updated (it now has a gradient with highlights).
+The authors also changed the rings’ color from white to silver.

 2012 – 2014